liliw-w/rstudio-server-conda_share/README.md

 2. Speficy the path to the rstudio singularity container to parameter `$CONTAINER`.

-  - Download the container by `singularity pull docker://rocker/rstudio_latest`.
+  - Download the container by `singularity pull docker://rocker/rstudio:latest` to get the latest version.
 See [here](https://www.rocker-project.org/use/singularity/) for the container's info.

   - Move the downloaded file `rstudio_latest.sif` to the path you assigned to `$CONTAINER`.
 I would recommend `singularity/rstudio_latest.sif`.

 3. Set your login password to parameter `$USER_psw`.

 #### Run

+There are two places to run rstudio server.
+One is on login node, the other is on on computation node by submitting a SLURM job.
+I give below how to run in two ways.
+I would recommend running jobs on computation node as in way 2.

 1. Run this container on login node.